Migrate Hyper-V VMs to Azure

 Select Confirm that the target region for migration is region-name.

 Click Create resources.
-This creates an Azure Site Recovery vault in the background.
+This creates a Recovery Services Vault in the background.

 - If you've already set up migration with the Migration and modernization tool, this option won't appear since resources were set up previously.